majewsky/blog-data/posts/argh-pm.md

 I literally can't even.

-(The only way I can explain this is that the dependency field is something that's readily accessible to packagers and flexible enough to store build options in without breaking older RPM implementations that try to read the spec.)
+(The only way I can explain this is that the dependency field is something that's readily accessible to packagers and flexible enough to store build options without breaking older RPM implementations that try to read the spec.)

 What are these version strings about, you say?
 Nothing.
 Just [arbitrary, hard-coded values][hardcoded] that must be replicated bit by bit if you want to generate a valid RPM.
 Please take a moment to let this sink in: The version field